ibm-cloud-docs/Db2onCloud/copy_db.md

 # Copy Database
 {: #cp_db}

-The {{site.data.keyword.Db2_on_Cloud_long}} Copy Database feature gives you the ability to copy your existing database with ease.
+The {{site.data.keyword.Db2_on_Cloud_long}} Copy Database feature gives you the ability to copy your existing database to a new instance or easily change plans and instance types.
 {: shortdesc}

 The following examples are helpful use cases for using a copy of a database:
-- Run analytics or reports
+- Run analytics or reports.
-- Make a fresh copy of your production database each morning to use for development purposes
+- Make a fresh copy of your production database each morning to use for development purposes.
-- Make a *template* database for an app, and make a copy of that template as your apps need it
+- Make a *template* database for an app, and make a copy of that template as your apps need it.
+- Move from a single node instance to a HA instance or vice versa.
+- Move between Standard or Enterprise Plans.

+Because the copy instance creates a new instance and restores your existing backup, it’s important to keep the following in mind:
+- Create a full backup of the data you want restored onto the copy.
+Any data written after the backup will not be moved across.
+- When moving between plans or instance types, an outage will be required to point your apps to the new hostname and port.

 ## Prerequisites
 {: #cp_prereqs}